 At least 50% of the investments held in the Portfolio will be in companies that have a strong ESG Materiality rating.
 Only investments in companies that have strong ESG materiality ratings are considered as aligned with the environmental and/or social characteristics promoted by the Portfolio.
-Where necessary, the Sub-Advisor may assess companies that are not covered by its ESG Materiality Rating Model using its own research, or engage with companies that have low ESG Materiality ratings for improvement, in order to achieve this 50% minimum commitment.
+In exceptional circumstances, the Investment Manager may (i) assess companies that are not covered by its ESG Materiality Rating Model using its own research, (ii) rely on its own research to depart from a rating produced by its ESG Materiality Rating Model that it considers to be inaccurate, (iii) engage with companies that have either a low ESG Materiality rating, or are not covered by its ESG Materiality Rating Model, for improvement, or (iv) include companies that have either a low ESG Materiality rating, or are not covered by its ESG Materiality Rating Model, that qualify as sustainable investments, to achieve this 50% minimum commitment.